-We set out to learn more about the importance of saving water.
-We all know that we probably should be doing more, but in a country known for it's wet weather, it can be hard to understand why.
+We all know that we probably should be doing more to save water, but in a country known for it's wet weather, it can be hard to understand why.

-So we asked our friends over at Waterwise to explain why the UK is often in drought, what the impact is and what we can all do to make a difference.
+That's why it's vital that we do what we can to remind people that drinking water is a scare resource.
+We asked the team at Waterwise to explain why the UK is often in drought, what the impact is and what we can all do to make a difference.

 Here are some of the things we learnt and wanted to share with you.